luisantoniio1998/ProvaVinhos/README.md

 # WineTasting

-Android App developed with Android Studio using Kotlin with the purpose of it being use for a wine shop manager.
+Android App developed with Android Studio using Kotlin with the purpose of it being used by a wine shop manager.